neomatrix369/awesome-ai-ml-dl/examples/JuPyteR/README.md

 Note: destination paths may vary hence `[path/to]`.

-## Scripts provided:
+Ensure you are currently in the right python environment to be able to remove the kernel installed in the said environment.

-- Jupyter-Dockerfile: a dockerfile script to help build a docker image of Jupyter with the IJava kernel running on Java 9 (with Graal enabled)
+### Usage and examples

-- buildJupyterDockerImage.sh: build the Jupyter-Dockerfile dockerfile
+See [README section on SpencerPark/IJava](https://github.com/SpencerPark/IJava) for a whole number of examples and usages.

-- runJupyterDockerContainer.sh: run the Jupyter docker image, exposing port 8080 to point your browser to (http://localhost:8080)
+Also checkout the live links (JuPyteR notebooks online).

-Enjoy writing prototypes, experiments or do some real work with it, in Java, Scala or any other kernel of your choice.
+**Enjoy writing prototypes, experiments or do some real work with it, in Java, Scala or any other kernel of your choice.**